 There are 8 different “mats” that you will be cutting to make this card.
 Prep your materials first.
 You’ll note the first mat is the White Vinyl that will be adhered to a piece of Black Kraft Board the same size as the vinyl design.

-After the vinyl is done cutting (and while the other layers are cutting), weed away the unwanted vinyl from the design using the tools from the Cricut Essential Tool Set or the Cricut Paper Crafting Set:
+After the vinyl is done cutting (and while the other layers are cutting), weed away the unwanted vinyl from the design.

 For the red rectangle layer (buffalo plaid), I adhered the vinyl to the cardstock and before cutting.
 I set the material to “Glitter Cardstock” to cut through the vinyl and cardstock on one pass.